BeamMP/Docs/docs/en/game/getting-started.md

 !!!warning

+    BeamMP does not support outdated versions of BeamNG.drive.
-      BeamMP does not support pirated copies of BeamNG.Drive!
+    The BeamMP support team does not assist users when non-genuine copies of the game are being used.

 ## **2. Installation**